Christine Shively Benjamin

 I begin by drawing the body shape and structure I wish to use for my fabric figures.
 I use a template to create the basic silhouette of the drawings.
 The shape is transferred to the fabric.
 Sewing on the line gives a great deal of control over the shape I am envisioning.
 Some of the body shapes are an abstraction or somewhat stylized.
 Most of my figures have an economy of line, a simplified structure.
 The costuming and embellishment are the key elements.
 I use paint, Pigma pen and colored pencil to create the faces on the cloth figures.
 An extreme light and dark technique is employed to give the illusion of depth in the face.

-Fabric, creative manipulation and embellishment are key elements to my figures and chairs.
-I use appliqué, picot, brick and spiral beading techniques in layers over fabric and ribbon.
+Fabric, creative manipulation, and embellishment are key elements in my figures and chairs.
+I use appliqué, picot, brick, and spiral beading techniques in layers over fabric and ribbon.

 An ancient connection to doll making and storytelling is ever present in my work.
-Experimenting with new techniques in drawing, painting, beadwork, embroidery, problem solving structural and aesthetic problems, and educating myself on historical and cultural heritages, contributes to the continual growth and change in my figures.
+Experimenting with new techniques in drawing, painting, beadwork, and embroidery, solving structural and aesthetic problems, and educating myself on historical and cultural heritages contribute to the continual growth and change in my figures.